Typhoon Durian: Philippines

 Typhoon Durian on November 30, making landfall over the Philippines.

 The Bicol region, where Durian first struck, is located at the southeastern portion of the Philippine island of Luzon, and is affected by an average of 8.4 tropical cyclones per year.
 Before Durian made its damaging landfall in the Philippines, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) issued various tropical cyclone warnings and watches, including Public Storm Warning Signal #4 for Catanduanes, Albay, and both Camarines Sur and Norte provinces; this is the highest warning signal, in which winds of over 100 km/h (60 mph) were expected.
-PAGASA turned off its weather radar in Virac to prevent damage.
 The Philippines' National Disaster Coordinating Council issued severe weather bulletins and advisories, and overall, 25 provinces in the archipelago were placed on storm alert.
 Residents in warning areas were advised of the potential for storm surge, flash flooding, and landslides.

 The severe threat of the typhoon prompted over 1.3 million people to evacuate their homes, many of whom stayed in the 909 storm shelters.
 Officials advised residents in low-lying areas to seek higher grounds.
 School classes in Sorsogon and in Northern and Eastern Samar were suspended, and many buildings opened up as storm shelters.
 In Naga City, about 1,500 citizens left for emergency shelters.
 1,000 were evacuated elsewhere in the region, including 120 in the capital city of Manila and more than 800 in Legazpi City.
 The threat of the typhoon caused ferry, bus, and airline services to be canceled, stranding thousands of people for several days.
 All shipping traffic was halted in the Mimaropa region.
 The Philippine Coast Guard grounded all vessels on open waters, stranding around 4,000 ferry passengers in Quezon province.
 PAGASA turned off its weather radar in Virac to prevent damage.